 The Norland training was highly thought of (see "Norland nannies are wanted worldwide" - NWN 12 April 1979).
 NNTC was renamed Norland College in 1991.
 Norland was based at Denford for over 30 years until their move to Bath in 2002.

-The house, a Grade II Listed building, was sold in 2002, and underwent a major renovation in 2009-2013 by HRH Prince Faisal Salman of Saudi Arabia, 5th son of King Salman bin Abdulaziz Al Saud (who took the throne of Saudi Arabia on the death of his brother 15 Jan 2015).
+The house, a Grade II Listed building, was sold in 2002, and underwent a major renovation in 2009-2013 by HRH Prince Faisal bin Salman bin Abdulaziz Al Saud (of Saudi Arabia), born 1970, 5th son of King Salman bin Abdulaziz Al Saud (who took the throne of Saudi Arabia on the death of his brother 15 Jan 2015).

 - HHA Archives [A06]